Training speedups via batching for geometric learning: an analysis of static and dynamic algorithms: Batching Algorithms

-The dynamic algorithm, given the padding target, appends one graph at a time to the initially empty batch.
-Before the addition of each graph, it checks if adding the graph would put the batch over the node or edge padding target.
+\textbf{Dynamic batching.} The dynamic algorithm, given the padding target, appends one graph at a time to the initially empty batch.
+Before the addition of each graph, it verifies whether a single graph contains more nodes/edges than the padding target.
+If so, the program terminates.
+The algorithm must be restarted with a larger node/edge padding target.
+This issue can be mitigated by looking at a larger sample of graphs when estimating the targets.
+Alternatively, the user can loop through the entire dataset of graphs offline and find the graph with the largest number of nodes/edges to determine suitable budgets.
+Provided the individual graph fits within the constraints of the padding target, the dynamic algorithm then checks if adding the graph would put the batch over the node, edge or graph padding target.
 If it does, the graph is not added to the batch.
-Instead, the algorithm adds a dummy graph with fake nodes/edges, the number of which is determined so as to pad the number of nodes/edges to the padding target.
+Instead, the algorithm adds a dummy graph with padding nodes/edges, the number of which is determined so as to pad the number of nodes/edges to the padding target.
 It then adds, if necessary, dummy graphs with no nodes/edges to ensure that the number of graphs in the batch is equal to the batch size.
-A pseudocode representation is shown in Algorithm \ref{alg:dynamic_batching_2}.
-The batch method called in the algorithm, concatenates all of the nodes/edges in the list of graphs and creates a single super-graph out of the list of graphs (Pseudocode for the method is found in the Appendix, Section~\ref{sec:appedix_algorithms}).
+The padding function is shown in Algorithm \ref{alg:pad_to_target}.
+A pseudocode representation of the dynamic batching method is shown in Algorithm \ref{alg:dynamic_batching_formal}.
+The batch method called in the algorithm concatenates all of the nodes/edges in the list of graphs and creates a single disconnected super-graph out of the list of graphs (Pseudocode for the method is found in the Appendix, Section~\ref{sec:appendix_algorithms}).

-If, however, during the course of training, a single graph is encountered with more nodes/edges than the padding target, the program terminates.
-The algorithm must be restarted with a larger node/edge padding target.
-This issue can be minimized by looking at a larger sample of graphs when estimating the targets.
-Alternatively, the user can loop through the entire dataset of graphs and find the graph with the largest number of nodes/edges to determine suitable budgets.
 Note that the algorithm we present here is quite different from the pyTorch-Geometric implementation, whose implementation does not perform a budget estimation (has to be entered by the user) and it does not perform a check on the number of edges, but only the nodes.
-We find the Jraph/TF-GNN implementation, for which a simplified version is shown in Algorithm \ref{alg:dynamic_batching_2}, to be the more sophisticated method, and so it was used for our tests.
+We find the Jraph/TF-GNN implementation, for which a simplified version is shown in Algorithm \ref{alg:dynamic_batching_formal}, to be the more sophisticated method, and so it was used for our tests.